flenniken/statictea/docs/unicodes.md

 # stringLen

 Return the number of unicode characters in the string (not bytes).
+If there are invalid byte sequences they are counted too.

 ```nim
 func stringLen(str: string): Natural